PeterGriffinSr/Vex-Haskell/docs/vex/getting-started.md

-# Getting started with Vex
+# Getting Started with Vex

 Welcome to Vex!
 This guide will help you install Vex, write your first program, and understand the basics to get up and running quickly.